-Children must be accompanied at all times, and no children will be allowed onto the premises after 2030 hrs.
-Special attention to be paid by staff to families visiting the premises, supply of alcohol to such parties as may have children with them to be strictly monitored and regularly assessed on staff walk-throughs of public area.
+Children must be accompanied at all times, and no children are allowed onto the premises after 20:30 hrs.
+Special attention to be paid by staff to families visiting the premises, and supply of alcohol to such parties, as they may have children with them to be strictly monitored and regularly assessed on staff walk-throughs of public area.

-Any television, film or music played in the premises prior to 2030hrs will be strictly age appropriate, consideration of this will be made well in advance of any broadcasts of performances being made or advertised.
+Any television, film or music played in the premises prior to 20:30hrs will be strictly age-appropriate; consideration of this will be made well in advance of any broadcasts of performances being made or advertised.